johnnyy260/Johnny/README.md

 To use this code, the following python version is required:
 - Python 3.7.16

+Use the following code in Anaconda to create the environment:
+`conda env create --file env.yml`
+After that, manually install the following package in the new environment:
+`pip install tensorflow-intel`

+Note: ignore the error after installing the tensorflow-intel package

 ## Dataset
 We use the popular MovieLens 100K dataset (https://grouplens.org/datasets/movielens/100k/), which contains 100K ratings on a 1 − 5 scale by 943 users on 1682 movies.